johnkerl/miller/docs6/docs/reference-main-auxiliary-commands.md

 <!---  PLEASE DO NOT EDIT DIRECTLY.
 EDIT THE .md.in FILE PLEASE. --->
-# Reference: auxiliary commands
+# Auxiliary commands

 There are a few nearly-standalone programs which have nothing to do with the rest of Miller, do not participate in record streams, and do not deal with file formats.
-They might as well be little standalone executables but they're delivered within the main Miller executable for convenience.
+They might as well be little standalone executables, but instead they're delivered within the main Miller executable for convenience.

 <pre class="pre-highlight-in-pair">
 <b>mlr aux-list</b>